Vaccination Requirements for Fall 2021

 CUNY asks faculty and staff to be prepared to accommodate, to the reasonable extent possible, affected students, including, but not limited to, facilitating enrollment after the deadline, fast-tracking academic advising, permitting make-up exams, and extending due dates of final assignments and projects.

-Faculty should contact the Dean of Students Office if they need to make any accommodations for any students related to COVID-19.
+Faculty should contact the Vice President of Students Office if they need to make any accommodations for any students related to COVID-19.

 While the immediate risk of this new virus to the American public is believed by the CDC to be low at this time, if you display symptoms of a respiratory infection—such as a fever, cough, and difficulty breathing—it is recommended that you contact your health care provider.

-We encourage all students to also contact the Dean of Students Office and faculty/staff to contact Human Resources.
+We encourage all students to also contact the Vice President of Students Office and faculty/staff to contact Human Resources.